solita/solita.github.com/_posts/2015-06-29-functional-interfaces-and-components.md

 }
 ```

-That defines a basic component, with a constructor that takes in the definition of the columns to list and a way to access the actual data to show.
-The render() method is obviously the actual meet of the component and will render the data we passed in.
+This defines a basic component, with a constructor that takes in the definition of the columns to list and a way to access the actual data to show.
+The render() method is obviously the actual meat of the component and will render the data we passed in.

-Well now we have 2 new interfaces to consider, perhaps they could be something like:
+Well now we have two new interfaces to consider, perhaps they could be something like:

 ```java
 interface ListingColumns {